joernweissenborn/lcars/README.md

 LCARS
 =====

+**Creator Note** I no longer have the time to work on this.
+If anyone would like to take over, please let me know and I'll transfer ownership to you.

 LCARS (Library Computer Access Retrieval System)

 I'm recreating a LCARS website system that I created many years ago.
 It was a very large jQuery plugin.
 I think I'm just going to create a CSS system.
 Something much like that of [Bootstrap](http://getbootstrap.com/), [Foundation](http://foundation.zurb.com/), [Topcoat](http://topcoat.io/), [Brick](http://mozilla.github.io/brick/index.html), or [Pure](http://purecss.io/).